Prevent Child Abuse in Maine

 Augusta, Maine 04333-011

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Health and Human Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of December 8th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 20th, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Office of Child and Family Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Office of Child and Family Services.
 If there is a child abuse emergency, call 911 immediately.